chauff/cse1500-web-transcripts/index.md

 - [Web development resources](#web-development-resources)
 - [Lecture material types](#lecture-material-types)
 - [University courses with a web focus elsewhere](#university-courses-with-a-web-focus-elsewhere)

-## Web technology instructor

-The responsible instructor of the web technology part is Associate Prof. [Claudia Hauff](https://chauff.github.io/).
-Inquires about the course content, exams and so on should be emailed to `cse1500-ewi@tudelft.nl`.

 ## Recommended book :closed_book: